EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 Whatever we call the folder or zip file will translate to the name of the resourcepack in the game itself within the resourcepack selection menu.
 The name of the resourcepack folder can also contain unicode unicode escape characters or the `§` character that I can't pronounce.

 Currently I have called the resourcepack folder to just be `"Cheese"`.
-As such the folder is displayed as `"Cheese"`
+As such the folder is displayed as `"Cheese"`.

 **Windows:**